jholdstock/dcrwages/README.md

 [![ISC License](http://img.shields.io/badge/license-ISC-blue.svg)](http://copyfree.org)

 dcrwages is a web application which provides average monthly USDT/DCR price.
-It starts a web server with a HTML page displaying the price information, as well as providing the information over a RESTful API.
+It starts a web server with a HTML page displaying the price information, as well as providing the information over an API.

 <http://dcrwages.jamieholdstock.com>

+This rate is used when Decred project contractors submit invoices denominated in US Dollars and receive payment in DCR.

 ## How dcrwages works

+### Before April 2019

-dcrwages calculates the average monthly price of Decred in USDT using price data retrieved from [Poloniex](https://poloniex.com).
-The weighted average price over 15 minute intervals on the USDT/BTC and BTC/USD markets are used to find the monthly average USDT_DCR price.
+Price data retrieved from [Poloniex](https://poloniex.com) was used to calculate the monthly price of Decred in USDT.
+The weighted average price over 15 minute intervals on the USDT/BTC and BTC/DCR markets were used to find monthly average USDT/DCR prices.

-dcrwages collects price data starting with the current month and working back to June 2016.
-Data for DCR/BTC is not available on Poloniex before this time.

-dcrwages was written with Go 1.12.
+This historic data is now hard-coded in dcrwages - the Poloniex API is no longer used by this project.

+### Since April 2019

+The price calculation was updated to use [Binance](https://binance.com) instead of Poloniex, and the interval was changed from 15 minutes to 1 hour.

 ## How to use dcrwages